leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 ![9_tick_icon_last](../images/PR/9_tick_icon_last.gif)

-Delivery item will be confirmed in M3.
+The delivery item will be confirmed in M3.

 # **<a name="m3sample"></a>M3 sample workflow**

-This section describes the Pick Reporting workflow in M3 to create customer order.
+This section describes the Pick Reporting workflow in M3 to create a custom order.
 The workflow can have variations depending on your current order processing- and dispatch settings.

 ### <a name="crt-ois"></a>Create customer order OIS300